Substitute Teacher (Key & Peele): Production

 Keegan-Michael Key (left) and Jordan Peele (right) co-wrote "Substitute Teacher" and appear as Mr. Garvey and Timothy, respectively.

 "Substitute Teacher" was directed by Peter Atencio.
 In an interview with Entertainment Weekly, Keegan-Michael Key described the writers' room as "sharks in a frenzy after some chum had been dumped in the water" after the premise was announced, adding that everyone "had an example of a name that they thought could work".
 In characterizing Jacqueline, Carlson Young stated that she pictured her as a "studious bookworm" who is snarky but averse to punishment.
 According to Key, the line "insubordinate and churlish" was improvised; it was later used in "Awesome Hitler Story", a sketch about a Nazi officer recounting his experience meeting Adolf Hitler in the second episode of season four.
-On his podcast The History of Sketch Comedy, Key compared "Substitute Teacher" to a sketch on The Two Ronnies about mispronouncing names.
+On his podcast The History of Sketch Comedy, Key compared "Substitute Teacher" to a sketch from The Two Ronnies about mispronouncing names.

 To embody Mr. Garvey, Key gave the character age and "haggardness".
 Several names were suggested, including Jonathan and David.
 According to Jordan Peele, Aaron and Blake were chosen from his childhood friends, noting that the names were "really white".
 Key told Fresh Airs Terry Gross that he modeled Mr. Garvey on a vigilant and aggressive guidance counselor he had in his predominantly black Catholic elementary school.
 Peele appears as Timothy, who states "present" at the end of the sketch, incorrectly emphasizing the "pre".
 Shelby Fero, who portrayed Denise, recounted that Peele was nearly absent from the sketch and Timothy was intended to be another student whose name was mispronounced.
 In the sketch, Aaron, played by Zack Pearlman, unnecessarily wears protective goggles due to Pearlman's pink eye.

 The original idea of the sketch considered Mr. Garvey teaching a Spanish class from a military perspective, such that the only phrases he could recite were "Help me, I'm kidnapped!" or "How much for that prostitute?"

 The actors in "Substitute Teacher" reprised their role in "Substitute Teacher Pt.
 2" in the premiere episode of season three.
 Key and Peele sought to recapture the essence of the first sketch—the dichotomy of the inner city juxtaposed with a suburban school—without repeating the incorrect pronunciation joke.

 "Substitute Teacher Pt.
 2" ultimately reused the original characters but involved them attempting to explain to an untrusting Garvey that they need to leave class early for their extracurricular club yearbook photographs, which he misinterprets as going out clubbing; Timothy is able to leave early after telling Garvey that he needs to pick up his daughter.
 An additional student, Jessica—pronounced "Ja-Seeca", is named but does not speak.